souris-dev/samosac-jvm/docs/probables/simple_probables.md

 ## Specifying the probability

-The `?[<int expression>]` at the end of the statement is used to specify the probability of the execution of the statement.
+The `?[<int expression>]` at the end of the statement can be used to specify the probability of the execution of the statement.

 The `<int expression>` is an expression (evaluated at runtime) that evaluates to an int between 0 and 100.
 It can technically have values more than 100 or less than 0 too, but a value of more than 100 is equivalent to 100 and a value less than 0 is equivalent to 0.